The Adoption of the Draft Resolution on Nuclear Disarmament

 December 6, 2018

-- On December 6 (December 5 local time), the draft resolution entitled “United action with renewed determination towards the total elimination of nuclear weapons”, submitted by Japan, was adopted with the supports of 162 countries in the Plenary Meeting of the United Nations (UN) General Assembly.
+- On December 6 (December 5 local time), the draft resolution entitled “United action with renewed determination towards the total elimination of nuclear weapons (PDF)”, submitted by Japan, was adopted with the supports of 162 countries in the Plenary Meeting of the United Nations (UN) General Assembly.

 - This draft resolution was adopted in the First Committee of the UN General Assembly on November 2 (November 1 local time).
 The draft resolution stresses the importance to maintain and strengthen the Treaty on the Non-proliferation of Nuclear Weapons (NPT) as a cornerstone of nuclear disarmament and non-proliferation, looking ahead to the 2020 NPT Review Conference.
 The draft resolution also emphasizes the importance of seeking security and nuclear disarmament simultaneously towards a world free of nuclear weapons, and emphasizes the importance of bridging different views and facilitating dialogue in the international community, based on recommendations made by “the Group of Eminent Persons for Substantive Advancement of Nuclear Disarmament” in this Match.